Valentin Voloshinov: Biography

 Details of Voloshinovs's early life is unclear but it is believed he was born in to the family of an attorney.
 In his youth, he was a member of the mystical Rosicrucian society where he befriended Anastasia and Marina Tsvetayeva.
 Even before the revolution, he became a close friend of Mikhail Bakhtin, a participant in the Nevel school of philosophy.

 Voloshinov studied at the Faculty of Law of Petrograd University but his studies were interrupted in 1916.
 From 1919 to 1922, he lived in Nevel, later in Vitebsk where he published several articles on music, gave lectures on art history and literature at the Proletarian University founded by Pavel Medvedev in Vitebsk.
 In 1922, following Medvedev, he returned to Petrograd, where, after he and Bakhtin moved there in the spring of 1924, their close communication continued.
 He performed poems and musical sketches in the salon of pianist Maria Yudina.

 After graduating from Leningrad University, he was a postgraduate student of the Research Institute of Comparative History of Literature and Languages of the West and East and later an associate professor at the Herzen Pedagogical Institute.

+In the 1920's, after turning from mysticism to Marxism, Voloshinov translated several linguistics texts into Russian, including works by Karl Bühler and Ernst Cassirer.

+He was arrested and incarcerated in the 1930's.
 In the last years of his life, Voloshinov was seriously ill and was cut off from his work and even reading.
 He died from tuberculosis in a tuberculosis sanatorium in Detskoye Selo, Leningrad.

 Some scholars believe that works bearing Voloshinov's name were actually authored by his colleague Mikhail Bakhtin, although the topic is still the subject of debate; a few of these works have been added to reprinted editions of Bakhtin's collected works.
+Additional scholarship provides evidence that Voloshinov, not Bakhtin, authored the Voloshinov-signed texts.
+Some scholars argue that attributing the disputed texts to Bakhtin allowed Western criticism to engage the texts' dialogism while setting aside the Marxist, historical materialist commitments Voloshinov made explicit.

+Discourse in Life and Discourse in Art

+Voloshinov's 1926 essay Discourse in Life and Discourse in Art: Concerning Sociological Poetics analyzes literary and linguistic form from a historical materialist, sociological perspective.
+Voloshinov critiques the Formalist distinction between everyday and poetic language, arguing that all speech is aesthetic and socially-situated (p.
+98), and all theories of art are theories of society (pp. 95-96).
+Influences on the essay include the work of Karl Bühler and of Gestalt theory.